habin-isa/Angelos/README.md

 ### Day 8

 Following the feature freeze, we spent the morning tidying up our existing features.
-Unfortunately some more issues with using Xcode slowed us down.
 After lunch, one pair moved on to tidying up the front end and adding the disguise while the other pair refactored the back end.
+Unfortuntaley progress was once again hindered by Xcode glitches, which meant progress was slower than initially anticipated

 AM:
 * Muzzi and Charly fixed an error with the geolocation